 Some new students have the opposite reaction and go overboard with their training.
 This is not advisable either, as it causes one to “burn out” and eventually have to give up training anyway.

 New students are asked to come at least two times a week, and this usually produces satisfying progress.
 Intermediate students are encouraged to attend two to three times a week, and advanced students three to four.
 The higher up you go in rank, the more imperative it is to maintain your training.
-If a student consistently misses class, they may be temporarily reduced in rank until they catch up with their classmates.

 Click below on the belt you are currently wearing to find information about what you need to know for your next test.